 Recycle Time: Excellent

-However, the Eneloops did not quite get as many flash pops as the Duracell, and they cost quite a bit more.
-You can buy these Eneloop Batteries on Amazon.
+However, the Eneloop Pros did not quite get as many flash pops as the Duracell, and they tend to cost more

 WINNER – Duracell Rechargeable 2500mAh

 Number of flash pops: 228

 Recycle time: A+

 The top dog in this competition was the very plain packaged Duracell Rechargeable 2500mAh Battery

 It was extremely steady throughout the entire shootout from the very first frames right up until the bitter end where, like all the other batteries tested, it finally was put to sleep by the power hungry Speed Light.

 The remarkable thing about this battery is how it performed right up until that very last flash.